 Poicephalus robustus, Cape Parrot

-The Cape Parrot is a species with no more than 1,200 individuals in the wild.
+The Cape Parrot is one of the world’s most endangered parrots.
+With less than 2000 left in the wild, conservation action is crucial to ensuring South Africa’s only endemic parrot continues to exist in the wild.
 For this reason, LPF has been working for the conservation and study of this South African parrot species.

 Support the project